Surrogacy in Laos

-Although clinics are available that will perform surrogacy in Laos, Sensible Surrogacy generally advises clients to first consider destinations where a firm legal framework is in place, such as the United States or Ukraine.
+Although clinics are available that will perform surrogacy in Laos, SENSIBLE generally advises clients to first consider destinations where a firm legal framework is in place, such as the United States or Ukraine.

 For couples who are not able to pursue options in other countries, we can assist you in finding the more reputable services available, as well as those services that are focused on the ethical treatment of local surrogate mothers.

 There are at least two reputable clinics that provide services for surrogacy in Laos.
 Both clinics are general fertility clinics founded by respected Thai clinics since the changes in laws in that country.

 When considering options for surrogacy in Laos, the first priority should always be the well-being and ethical treatment of local surrogate mothers.
 This is especially true in counties like Laos where there is no legal framework to protect their rights.
 Under these circumstances it falls to the Intended Parents themselves (and their local representatives) to take a proactive, ethical approach.

 Surrogates should be given reasonable compensation commensurate with the effort and risk they assume.
 Surrogates should have legal counsel in their native language to ensure they fully understand their legal rights and are able to make informed decisions.
 And surrogates and their families should have access to the excellent health care both during and after the pregnancy to ensure their health and welfare.

-The ethical treatment of surrogate mothers in jurisdictions like Laos is always a goal of Sensible Surrogacy.
+The ethical treatment of surrogate mothers in jurisdictions like Laos is always a goal of SENSIBLE.
 And we take steps to find local representatives that work with women in a responsible way that benefits everyone and protects the rights of both surrogates and Intended Parents.